Check your own Vehicle MOT Status right now: MOT Check

 dismantling,the vehicle met the minimum acceptable road safety and

-We will obviously be following the governments advise on safe practises and be working with social distancing.
+We will obviously be following the governments advice on safe practices and be working with social distancing.

 If you need your vehicle collecting and returning to you this will be possible but only with notice.